ci-bonfire/Sprint/myth/_docs_src/general/models.md

 ## Modify Query in Controller

 You can modify a query in your model for a single use by using CodeIgniter's ActiveRecord commands in your controllers.
-Since BF_Model uses the ActiveRecord commands, the changes in your controller will affect the results of the next query in your model.
+Since CIDbModel uses the ActiveRecord commands, the changes in your controller will affect the results of the next query in your model.

     // In your controller.